French gardens to visit in Loire Valley

 The significant tradition of gardens in Loire Valley was established during the Renaissance.
 With the peace that began when weapons were finally set aside, the fortresses evolved into vast estates where gardens became a new living area, genuine outdoor living rooms.

 Far from being copies of each other, they have cultivated their own distinct personalities!
 Take an amazing journey through the verdant gardens of Loire Valley and enter the mysterious dreamland of artists and authors where gardens have been the keepers of secrets and witnesses to love affairs throughout the ages.

 Villandry, the most famous french garden

 With the need for defences gone, the rich and powerful suddenly found themselves vying to create magnificent parks.
-The most famous among them is the Villandry estate, globally renowned for its French garden examples, flower gardens, and its cloister kitchen garden.
+The most famous among them is the Villandry estate, globally renowned for its kitchen garden, medicinal herb garden, and water garden.

 An amazing selection of gardens is waiting to be discovered:

 - the 600 tomato varieties at la Bourdaisière,